marilynpesantez/sales-analysis-1/README.md

 ![Time-Series (Overall)](https://github.com/user-attachments/assets/c2db7fe5-d43e-42c9-9134-722931184b7f)

 ### Regional Trends:

-* **Revenue decline in 2012 was primarily driven by Canadian, U.S., and Australian markets**, which all saw year-over-year drops.
-Canada saw a revenue decrease of $263,941 (-46.18%), the U.S. dropped by $1,016,327 (-41.47%), and Australia by $435,267 (-16.98).
-While all regions experienced a dip in in Average Order Value (AOV), ranging from 38.48% to 48.03%.
-These three countries had the lowest percentage gains in order volume, insufficient to offset the drop in AOV.

 * **The U.S. and Australia are the company's top revenue-generating regions, making up 31.21% and 30.86% of historical revenue, respectively.** This high performance is driven by consistently higher levels of order volume.
 However, both markets along with Canada were the drivers of the 2012 revenue decline.
 While all regions experienced a dip in in Average Order Value (AOV), these three countries had the lowest percentage gains in order volume, insufficient to offset the drop in AOV.
 This resulted in a $263,941 (-46.18%) revenue decrease in Canada, a $1,016,327 (-41.47%) drop in the U.S., and a $435,267 (-16.98%) decrease in Australia.